Lifestyle and Lifespan

-This species was previously within the genus Phrynohyas which was however synonymised with Trachycephalus after the extensive revision of the family Hylidae in the year 2005.
+This species was previously within the genus Phrynohyas.
+However it was synonymised with Trachycephalus after the extensive revision of the family Hylidae in 2005.

-This species is also sometimes called the mission golden eyed-tree frog for its golden iris, with a black Maltese cross centered on the pupil; and the boatman frog, "sapo canoeiro", because its croaks sound like oars against the side of a canoe.
+This species is sometimes called the mission golden eyed-tree frog for its golden iris, with a black Maltese cross centered on the pupil.
+It is also known as the boatman frog, "sapo canoeiro", because its croaks, which sounds like oars against the side of a canoe.

 Above or near slow-moving water in humid rainforest regions.